How to use open circuit transformer

 Once the voltage in this winding is limited, the voltage in the other windings always follows the turn ratio and voltage ratio rule.
 Even if no load across the winding.

-If turns are not equal in all secondary windings, then also concept will work.
-But the voltage across different secondary winding will depend on the turns ratio.
+If turns are not equal in all secondary windings, then the concept will also work.
+But the voltage across different secondary windings will depend on the turns ratio.

 In fact, a small voltage control in one winding with fewer turns can control the high voltage across another winding with more turns.

-I have discussed the application of one special transformer with an open circuit in one of the three windings of the CT transformer.
+I have discussed the application of a special transformer with a CT secondary open circuit in one of the three windings of the CT transformer.

 So typical calculation as per the normal formula of flux value was not working.
 And the calculations became quite complex.